Taking acetaminophen regularly linked to high blood pressure - NewsBreak

 In light of these results, study authors recommend patients with a long-term prescription for acetaminophen do their best to lower their dosages and overall intake as much as possible while still relieving their pain.
 This is the first ever large randomized clinical trial to investigate this topic.

-Acetaminophen, of course, is best known under brand names Tylenol , Mapap, and Panadol.
-However, in other parts of the world such as Europe and Australia, acetaminophen is known as paracetamol .Police arrest protesters who remained at US-Canada bridge

-“This is not about short-term use of paracetamol for headaches or fever, which is, of course, fine – but it does indicate a newly discovered risk for people who take it regularly over the longer term, usually for chronic pain,” says lead investigator Dr. Iain MacIntyre, a consultant in clinical pharmacology and nephrology at NHS Lothian, in a university release .
+“This is not about short-term use of paracetamol for headaches or fever, which is, of course, fine – but it does indicate a newly discovered risk for people who take it regularly over the longer term, usually for chronic pain,” says lead investigator Dr. Iain MacIntyre, a consultant in clinical pharmacology and nephrology at NHS Lothian, in a university release .‘I have never felt so helpless in my life’: Alaska sled dog team attacked by moose for nearly an hour

 “This study clearly shows that paracetamol – the world’s most used drug – increases blood pressure , one of the most important risk factors for heart attacks and strokes.
 Doctors and patients together should consider the risks versus the benefits of long-term paracetamol prescription, especially in patients at risk of cardiovascular disease,” explains Professor James Dear, Personal Chair of Clinical Pharmacology at the University of Edinburgh.